 Issues such as child custody, parenting time, and spousal maintenance are often sticking points during a divorce procedure, so you may need the input of a judge on these matters, which means requesting a trial to finalize the divorce.
 You should hire an attorney to help you obtain a trial date and venue.

-A Decree for Dissolution of Marriage does the following:
+A Decree for Dissolution of Marriage will:

-- Ends the marriage
+- End the marriage

 - Determine spousal maintenance, child custody, and parenting time and support (if applicable)

 - Divide any property acquired during the marriage and affirm ownership of property acquired before the marriage to the party that owns it

 - Determine who is responsible for any debts accrued during the marriage and affirm any debts owed before the marriage to the appropriate spouse